 The DMV's website for seniors.
 Includes information on renewing your license, vision tests, restricted licenses, and more.
-Download a self-assesment and the Senior Guide for Safe Driving (PDF). www.dmv.ca.gov/about/senior www.nhtsa.gov/Senior-Drivers
+Download a self-assessment and the Senior Guide for Safe Driving (PDF). www.dmv.ca.gov/about/senior

 National Highway Traffic Safety Administration